hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `recreate_closed_psc` - (Optional) This is used in PSC consumer ForwardingRule to make terraform recreate the ForwardingRule when the status is closed

 <a name="nested_service_directory_registrations"></a>The `service_directory_registrations` block supports: